engrrajib/OpenXC-Admin/README.md

 ## Known Issues

+Edit table.php and replace `http://web24.live:25461` with your IP:PORT or domain if you use it while we figure out a way to correctly generate the download link for lists

 This version is still under heavy development.
 We hope to improve it with the contributions of everyone!

 All the credits for @gtaxcpanel#2123